-There’s lots of talk of complexity in the world of social programme evaluation with little clarity about what the term means.
-I thought I’d step back from that and explore ideas of complexity where the definitions are clearer.
+There’s lots of talk of emergence and complexity in the world of social programme evaluation with little clarity about what the terms mean.
+I thought I’d explore ideas of complexity outside evaluation where the definitions have been formalised.

 One is Kolmogorov complexity: